arrizkyhp/arrizkyhp/README.md

 ## Hi there 👋 Im Ariz, a Front-end Web Developer from Indonesia

 - 🌱 I’m currently learning Css and Javascript
-- ✨ I want to be better every day.
+- ✨ I want to be better everyday.
 - ⚡ I love playing games, watching movie, painting, and coding

 ### 🎓 Certifications